Mayor of Gibraltar

 The Mayor of Gibraltar is the ceremonial official of the British overseas territory of Gibraltar.
 The mayor is appointed by the elected Members of Parliament and the office is situated at City Hall John Mackintosh Square.
-Since 1 June 2021, Christian Santos GMD has held the position of Mayor of Gibraltar, succeeding John Goncalves MBE GMD.
+Since 6 June 2023, theatre actress, author and Miss Gibraltar 1970, Carmen Gomez, has held the position of Mayor of Gibraltar, succeeding Christian Santos GMD.
+On 4th November 2025, it has been announced that Carmen Gomez will have her tenure ended on 16 December, with her deputy (Nicky Guerrero) succeeding her and Andrea Simpson to succeed him as Deputy Mayor.

 History

 Since its creation in 1921, the city council had a chairman.
 In 1955, upon request of the members of the city council, the post was renamed to mayor, and therefore, the mayor of Gibraltar was chosen from among the members of the council.
-Joshua Hassan, MVO, QC, JP, the chairman of the city council at the time become the first mayor of Gibraltar.
+Joshua Hassan, MVO, QC, JP, the chairman of the city council at the time became the first mayor of Gibraltar.

 1969 Constitution

 The city council disappeared when the new Gibraltar Constitution Order in Council was signed in 1969.
 However, the mayor of Gibraltar survived, but only with a ceremonial character, and was to be elected by the House of Assembly (later the Parliament).
 This meant that office was invariably taken by the Speaker or a government minister.